Col-E/Recaf/CONTRIBUTING.md

 ## What should I know before getting started?

 It depends on what changes you are making.
-For instance, changing the user-interface requires no reverse-engineering prior knowledge.
+For instance, changing the user-interface requires very minimal or no reverse-engineering prior knowledge.

 When contributing features / fixes to components that revolve around the class file, see the recommended reading document: [PRIMER.md](PRIMER.md)